drduh/macOS-Security-and-Privacy-Guide/README.md

 Consider using [Privoxy](http://www.privoxy.org/) as a local proxy to filter Web browsing traffic.

+**Note** macOS proxy settings are not universal; apps and services may or may not honor system proxy settings.
+Ensure the app you wish to proxy is correctly configured and manually verify connections don't leak.
+Additionally, it may be possible to configure the *pf* firewall to transparently proxy all traffic.

-A signed installation package for privoxy can be downloaded from [silvester.org.uk](http://silvester.org.uk/privoxy/OSX/) or [Sourceforge](http://sourceforge.net/projects/ijbswa/files/Macintosh%20%28OS%20X%29/).
+A signed installation package for privoxy can be downloaded from [silvester.org.uk](https://silvester.org.uk/privoxy/OSX/) or [Sourceforge](https://sourceforge.net/projects/ijbswa/files/Macintosh%20%28OS%20X%29/).
 The signed package is [more secure](https://github.com/drduh/OS-X-Security-and-Privacy-Guide/issues/65) than the Homebrew version, and attracts full support from the Privoxy project.

 Alternatively, install and start privoxy using Homebrew: